Clarezero/UniMedDiff/readme.md

 # UniMedDiff
-UniMedDiff is a diffusion-based framework that generates high-fidelity medical images from reports.
-It combines disease knowledge with report content to guide the generation process, producing anatomically accurate and pathologically diverse images across 11 common lung diseases.
-By leveraging noise-filtered data and efficient text encoding, UniMedDiff offers a clinically meaningful solution for text-to-image synthesis in medical imaging.
+UniMedDiff is a universal framework for synthesizing anatomically accurate and pathologically diverse medical images from clinical reports.
+Trained on noise-filtered image–text pairs, UniMedDiff extracts and aligns concise text embeddings with visual features from lengthy reports, enabling pathology-aware guidance for medical image generation.
+It facilitates controllable generation by integrating reports and prior disease knowledge into the diffusion process, demonstrating versatility across datasets, tasks, and modalities.
+By bridging clinical reports and visual biomarkers, UniMedDiff pioneers reliable medical image synthesis for advanced diagnostics and research.

 ---